Tax Strategies for Businesses – Actions Prior to Midnight Wednesday June 30.

 - Employers receive a tax deduction for all superannuation contributions made on behalf of employees.
 Please note however, that tax penalties at the individual’s marginal tax rate plus an interest charge apply to concessional (pre-tax) contributions (from all sources) in excess of the following limits:

-- Employers with 20 or more employees have been required to comply with the new SuperStream rules since 31 October 2015.
+- Employers must comply with the SuperStream rules.
 These rules require employers to make all super contributions and associated contribution data electronically.
 Employers will need certain information from each employee’s superannuation fund for this purpose as well as payroll software that conforms to SuperStream.
 Information required includes the details of the fund’s ABN and bank account as well as an electronic service address.
 Employees with SMSFs may need to apply for this.
-Smaller employers needed to comply with these rules by 28 October 2016.

 - From 1 July 2018 employers with 20 or more employees are required to report to the Commissioner through Single Touch Payroll-enabled software.
 The following information must be reported on or before the day you withhold from a payment (the pay day):